insomnimus/nodi/readme.md

 # Crate Features
 Features enabled by default:

-- `hybrid-sleep` A more accurate sleep, mixing regular sleep with spin locking efficiently.
+- `hybrid-sleep`: A more accurate sleep, mixing regular sleep with spin locking efficiently.
+With this feature enabled the default implementations of timers in this crate will use this.
 Highly recommended for Windows users but it may also increase timing on other platforms.

 Optional features: